cham-d/simple_ransmware/README.md

 it can detects the encrypted files and detects if a big volume of files was created in the last 20 minutes.

-  I. File list
+  I. FILE LIST
 ------------
 * acmonitor.c                    The file monitor tool with the new features.
 * logger.c                       The logger with the 'fake' fopen and fwrite.
 * MakeFile                       MakeFile,everyone knows it :).
 * ransomware.h                   File with the 'malicious' code.
-  EXTRA_FILES:
 * creteFilesScript.c             A script that creates many files using fopen,written in C.

   II.
-INSTALLATION
+INSTALATION
 ------------
 1. Just run make command.

   III.
 COMMAND LINE ARGUMENTS EXAMPLES
 ------------